nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `list student` command to list the students in the `TAssist`.
 The `list` command implementation is detailed below in the List Feature section.

 Step 3.
 The user executes `delete student 2` to delete the 2nd student in the list which is `s2`.
-The `delete` command also calls `DeleteCommandParser#parse()`, which parses the input and return the index and entity type.
+The `delete` command also calls `DeleteCommandParser#parse()`, which parses the input and returns the index and entity type.

 ![DeleteState1](images/DeleteState1.png)